yakiimoninja/sob/README.md

 ### Exe file:

-  Execute the `sob.exe` and you'll be prompted with remaining instructions there.\
+  Execute the `sob.exe` and you'll be prompted with remaining instructions there.

+  If `sob.exe` doesn't seem to start you might need to unblock it.\
+  `Right click -> Properties -> Unblock -> Apply`

+  If you are worried about the antivirus and virustotal flags you shouldn't be, these are false positives.\
-  If you are worried about viruses inspect and execute the script yourself or build an `exe` with `pyinstaller`.\
+  But don't take my word for it, inspect the code yourself and build an `exe` with `pyinstaller` if you want.\
   See above "***If you want to build from source***".

 ### Script file: